 I work with clients and agencies to create websites and applications based on modern web technologies.

-I love to craft simple yet elegant solutions following web-standards and best practices while focusing on performance, accessibility and bringing the best user experience across devices.
+I love to craft simple yet elegant front-end solutions following web-standards and best practices, while focusing on performance, usability and accessibility and across devices.

 Piwik Analytics: Track calls to your Node.js API with Piwik

 Piwik Analytics: Track deployments with Piwik's Annotation API

 Appliness Magazine: Grunt – A build tool for front-end projects